Advanced Flight Training

 Night Visual Flight Rules (NVFR)

 Many flight operations require helicopters to operate close to the ground, below the minimum heights set by CASA.
 In order to achieve this level of ability, a five-hour instructional course is required.
-All students at Australian Helicopter Pilot School will undertake this rating as part of their CPL(H) training.
+You must be a licenced pilot to undergo the training and a practical flight test is required to attain the rating.

 Helicopter Flight Review

-All helicopter pilots are required to undertake a flight review by a Grade 1 Pilot, Chief Pilot or Chief Flying Instructor within a period not exceeding two calendar years from the last review or licence issue.
+All helicopter pilots are required to undertake a flight review by a Grade 1 or Grade 2 Instructor , Chief Pilot or Chief Flying Instructor within a period not exceeding two calendar years from the last review or licence issue.
 Endorsement training can be used as a flight review if required.

 Australian Helicopter Pilot School can provide the relevant flight review checks and training for you and your employees at each of our three training schools, or on location as required.